Inside:Different Families Make Different Choices, but we can teach our children how to accept this with grace instead of passing judgement

 Why does so and so get to do XYZ and I can’t?

 Why does so and so get to watch (insert TV program of choice) and I don’t?

 Why does so and so have a (insert any technological device) and you won’t let me have one?

 Why is so and so allowed to see rated R movies?

-We can answer our children’s questions, by teaching them about grace, rather than encouraging them to judge the choices of others.
+But we can use this as an opportunity to teach our children about grace, rather than encouraging them to judge the choices of others.

 If you are looking for ways to respond that show grace and will teach your child to be considerate of others choices, rather than setting an example of condemning others, here are a few tried and true options I’ve used with success over the years.